aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/fractionequationnode/_index.md

 ﻿---
 title: FractionEquationNode
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: This class  specifies the fraction equation, consisting of a numerator and denominator separated by a fraction bar.
-The fraction bar can be horizontal or diagonal, depending on the fraction properties.
-The fraction equation is also used to represent the stack function, which places one element above another, with no fraction bar.
+description: This class  specifies the fraction equation consisting of a numerator and denominator separated by a fraction bar.
+The fraction bar can be horizontal or diagonal depending on the fraction properties.
+The fraction equation is also used to represent the stack function which places one element above another with no fraction bar.
 type: docs
 url: /nodejs-cpp/fractionequationnode/
 ---